 Now, we are building a waiting list to expand Shared Solar.
 If you would like to be among the first to learn about how to participate, join our "Worth Waiting For" list at mge.com/sharedsolar.

 Support local, clean energy

 Shared Solar helps grow solar in our community.
 It's also easy and convenient.
-Current subscribers paid a one-time upfront fee to participate and a slight premium per kilowatt-hour for up to half of their annual electricity use.
+Current subscribers paid a one-time upfront fee to participate and pay a fixed rate per kilowatt-hour for up to half of their annual electricity use.